SonarSource/sonarqube/server/sonar-docs/src/pages/sonarcloud/autoscan.md

 ## Prerequisites

 * The first version of this Beta feature works only for GitHub repositories.
-* The automatic analysis can be activated only on projects which were set up through the SonarCloud web interface.
+* The automatic analysis can be activated only on projects which are bound to their remote repository.
+This implies that the the project was set up through the SonarCloud web interface by selecting a repository (i.e. not "manually").

 ## What to expect